 The information is also useful for organisations like the Traveller Movement because it provides us with evidence to lobby the government in order to increase the number and quality of services available to Gypsies, Roma and Travellers.

 Remember, the data collected in the census cannot be shared with anyone else, it is anonymous and so cannot be used against you.
 It will not publish your personal information for 100 years, when it will then be made publicly available (for things like doing family trees).
 Watch a video from people across the country about why it’s important for Gypsies, Roma and Travellers to tick the box in this year’s census.

 How do you complete the census?

-This year’s census is online, but paper copies are still available (in different languages).
-Watch the Census 2021 video that explains how to fill out the form here. https://www.youtube.com/watch?v=TBLA5IKV6_c&t=3s
+This year’s census was online, but paper copies were also available (in different languages).
+Watch the Census 2021 video that explains how to fill out the form here.

 If you live on a site or on the roadside you can access our factsheet on how to fill out the census here.